zboris12/zgapdfsigner/README.md

 ## Main features

 * Sign a pdf with an invisible pkcs#7 signature.
-* Sign a pdf with a visible pkcs#7 signature by drawing an image.
+* Sign a pdf with a visible pkcs#7 signature by drawing an image or a text or both.
+* A visible signature can be placed on multiple pages.
+(In the same position)
 * Sign a pdf and set [DocMDP](https://github.com/zboris12/zgapdfsigner/wiki/API#note).
 * Add a new signature to a pdf if it has been signed already.
 (An incremental update)
 * Add a document timestamp from [TSA](https://github.com/zboris12/zgapdfsigner/wiki/API#note). ( :no_entry_sign:__Not__ available in web browser)